-The most serious risk is those that could cause severe injuries or even fatalities.
+In the normal course of business the most serious risk is those that could cause severe injuries or even fatalities.
 In the Group, the accident risks are greatest in manufacturing.
 For example, handling of envelope machines (of which the Group has a total of about 150) requires training and is surrounded by strict security regulations.
 The national health and safety legislation in each country is supplemented by local safety and quality regulations for the business units whose design may change, but which have good security for personnel and high product quality as a common and overarching goal.
-In 2019, no serious work accident occurred in the Group's units.
+In 2020, no serious work accident occurred in the Group's units.